 |8144||Procedure or function * has too many arguments specified.|

 Monitor your recommendations and continue to apply them to refine performance.
 Database workloads are dynamic and change continuously.
 SQL Database advisor continues to monitor and provide recommendations that can potentially improve your database's performance.

-- See SQL Database Advisor in the Azure portal for steps on how to use SQL Database Advisor in the Azure portal.
+- See Performance recommendations in the Azure portal for steps on how to use performance recommendations in the Azure portal.

 - See Query Performance Insights to learn about and view the performance impact of your top queries.